 Arlington Park East Entrance

 Once inside the gate you'll see the paddock area (more on that later) straight ahead.
 As you turn to the left to head toward the clubhouse entrance you'll see a stand where you can buy a program for $3.
 This is an absolute must so be sure to pick up one of those.
 NOTE: Don't confuse a program with a racing "form" which is more expensive and sold by the same vendor.
 Just get the program.
 (More on programs later too.)

 When you enter the clubhouse you're on the "apron" level and, as you can see from the diagram below, this is where all the action, from wagering to dining to cheering, takes place.

 This diagram is not complete or to scale.
 It's simply to give you a high level orientation to the facility and so you get some idea of where things are located when you look at the photographs on this page.

 Earlier we said that the most you can expect to spend is $31.
 Granted that doesn't include any food or beverages but you don't need to pay for those either.
-Believe it or not Arlington Park lets you bring in food and non-alcoholic beverages.
+Believe it or not, Arlington Park lets you bring in food and non-alcoholic beverages.
 You just can't partake of them inside the clubhouse.
 They have to be consumed outside.

 You can enjoy your food and beverage anywhere outside.
 However, there are several areas where you can get together with friends and family and have a full-blown picnic.
 One area is the grassy picnic area just to the east of the grandstand labeled on the above diagram.
-There are several picnic tables here as well as a fair amount of green space to put down a blanket. and the area.
-Note that next to the area is a roped-off area with a lot of picnic tables.
+There are several picnic tables here as well as a fair amount of green space to put down a blanket.
+Note that next to this area is a roped-off area with a lot of picnic tables.
 This area is reserved.

 All non-reserved grandstand areas, including picnic areas, are first-come, first-served.